symfony/symfony-docs/reference/constraints/Count.rst

 Count
 =====

-Validates that a given collection (i.e. an array or an object that implements Countable) elements count is *between* some minimum and maximum value.
+Validates that a given collection's (i.e. an array or an object that implements Countable) element count is *between* some minimum and maximum value.

 .. versionadded:: 2.1
     The Count constraint was added in Symfony 2.1.